When is the 2024 STARS Summer Camp?

 Where will the academic sessions take place?

-Sessions will take place on the University of Nevada, Reno campus in the Davidson Academy building, which is located next to the program's on-campus housing accommodations.
+Sessions will take place on the University of Nevada, Reno campus either in the Davidson Academy building or a nearby campus building, which are usually in close-proximity to the program's on-campus housing accommodations.

 Will participants receive grades or progress reports for the academic sessions?